Ultimate Buyers Guide: Boat T-Tops For Center Consoles

 While some brands claim it to be an aviation-grade metal, it isn’t.
 Considered as an “architectural grade” metal.
 It’s used in products like windows that need light to medium strength.
 For small slower boats this level of strength is just fine.

 Brands that use stainless steel “tops” aren’t actual T-Tops.
 Rather they are like a modified “Bimini” designed only to provide some shade.
-With small diameter tubes, near 1 inch, these can’t withstand the battering of rough waters.
+With small diameter tubes, near 1 inch (2.54 cm), this size can’t withstand the battering of rough waters.
 I don’t recommend stainless steel T-Tops.

 Does Frame Tubing Size Matter?

 Yes, it’s important to pay close attention to the diameter of tubing used on t-tops.
 As it varies by manufacturer and between their models.
 The larger the outside diameter of the vertical support tubes the better.
-For larger boats look for at least 1.75 inch frames, although it’s better if they are around 2 inches.
+For larger boats look for at least 1.75 inch (4.45 cm) frames, although it’s better if they are around 2 inches (5.08 cm).
 Some manufacturers beef-up their leg sections to 2.5″ but lower the canopy size tubes to 2″.
 This is beneficial for mounting your accessories.

 Inexpensive models may use tubes under 1.75 inches, as long as the vessel is small and slow this is adequate.